typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 EXECUTE FUNCTION sync_products();
 ```

 > WARNING: It is important to restate that these requests are asynchronous, and they must be to avoid blocking user transactions.
-Once the response is received, a background worker will listen for a response and add it to the net._http_response table.
+Once the request is sent, a background worker will listen for a response and add it to the net._http_response table.
 It's possible to monitor updates/inserts in the *net._http_response table* with cron jobs or triggers to retry failed syncs.
 Unfortunately, using triggers for immediate retries can be dangerous for this task, especially if the data is incompatible with Typesense.
 Without a clear breakout condition, they can enter an infinite loop.

 ## Step 5: Syncing Deletes